This guidance is for applicants using the UKRI Funding Service. It gives an overview of:

 You can save your progress and return to your unfinished application later.

-Currently, only the applicant who started the application can edit the online form.
+The applicant who started the application can edit the online form at the drafting stage.
 Functionality allowing multiple people to edit applications is in development.

 To share your draft application with collaborators, you can save it as a PDF using the ‘print this page’ option in the ‘read application’ view.